-- Seven (07) new case admitted in the CTU, and twenty-eight (28) cases were discharged. - MSF is supporting case management at the CTU in Malakal town and POC. - A technical team consisting of MOH and WHO Country Office has been deployed to Malakal to support ongoing response. - The state ministry of health with support IMC continue to conduct triage in health facilities for cholera and referring cases to Malakal Teaching Hospital. - The SMOH with support from WHO and partners continue to set up handwashing facilities at established ORP sites in the affected areas. - The SMOH with support from WHO continue to preposition standardized Case Management charts and cholera Case Definition to CTUs (HFs, and ORPs and CTUs/CTCs).
+- Seven (07) new cases admitted in the CTU and eight (08) cases were discharged. - MSF-Spain is supporting case management at the CTU in Malakal town and POC. - A technical team consisting of MOH and WHO Country Office has been deployed to Malakal to support ongoing response. - The state ministry of health with the support of IMC continues to conduct triage in health facilities for cholera and refer cases to Malakal Teaching Hospital. - The SMOH with support from WHO and partners continues to set up handwashing facilities at established ORP sites in the affected areas. - The SMOH with support from WHO continues to preposition standardized Case Management charts and cholera Case Definition to CTUs (HFs, ORPs, and CTUs/CTCs).